Minié ball: Effects

 One of the more infamous documented cases involving Minié ball injuries concerned a Confederate soldier wounded during Jubal Early's raid on Washington, D.C. on July 12, 1864.
 The soldier, a private in the 53rd North Carolina Infantry, was hit in the side of the head by a .58 caliber Minié ball, which shattered his skull and lodged in the right hemisphere of the brain.
 He went into convulsions and became paralyzed on one side of his body, but started recovering within eight days of being hospitalized.
 However, within three more days, his condition deteriorated and he eventually lost consciousness and died, having survived with his wound for 16 days.
 An autopsy of the soldier found that the right hemisphere of the brain was extensively damaged and large areas of it had necrosed.
-The brain was removed, preserved in formaldehyde and donated to the Army Museum in Washington.
 The primary cause of death had been infection caused by both the initial injury and subsequent necrosis of brain tissue.